Balancing on One Foot in warrior 3

 I like to do warrior 3 with the spine bent backwards as much as possible.
 (Mainly Lumbar spine and thoracic spine.)
 This helps to strengthen the spinal erectors.
 At the same time, if you tilt you pelvis forwards then you can lift your lifted leg higher.

 Try to keep your back knee pointing downwards and your pelvis level from left to right.
-To make these actions easier, focus on feeling your leg, pelvis and spine.
+To make these actions easier, focus on feeling your standing leg, pelvis and spine.

 Balancing on one foot is easier if you first activate your standing foot and if you shift your weight forwards enough so that you toes press down.
 You can then use your toes to help you to balance.